Managing Gems with Bundler

 Table of Contents

-Bundler is the default gem manager for Rails 3, though it can be used with any Ruby project as it has no dependency on framework.
+Bundler is the default gem dependency manager for Ruby projects.
 Bundler is the way to manage your gems on Heroku.

 To use, install bundler: